ellosoft/aws-cred-mgr/README.md

 ### Manual

-To install aws-cred-mgr, download the latest version from the [GitHub Release](https://github.com/ellosoft/aws-cred-mgr/releases) page
+You can manually install `aws-cred-mgr` by downloading the latest version from the [GitHub Release](https://github.com/ellosoft/aws-cred-mgr/releases) page.

+> Note: On Linux or MacOs systems you need to make the binary executable before you can use it.
+You can do this by running `chmod +x aws-cred-mgr` in the terminal.

 ## Usage